mpareja/node-uncorded/README.md

 Nodes publish changes to listeners via newline delimited JSON representations of their state.
 Listeners apply the state changes according to the [2P-set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#State-based_2P-set) merge algorithm.

-## Cluster Discovery

-Cluster discovery is accomplished by periodically querying AWS ELBs for healthy nodes.
-We'll start with polling every 5 seconds and see where we go from there.
-Ideally, cluster discovery becomes pluggable.

 ## Fault Model

 ### Adding a document